 Once you have been diagnosed with hyperhidrosis, you may be advised to take a prescription medication like:

 These medications can have side effects.
 For example, according to the Mayo Clinic, nerve-blocking medications can cause dry mouth, blurred vision and bladder problems.
-That is why we recommend another treatment for hyperhidrosis - botox injections.
+That is why we recommend another treatment for hyperhidrosis - injections.

 Botulinum toxin injections is the leading non-invasive cosmetic treatment globally, with a whopping 6.2 million injections administered in a single year.
-One of the main uses for botox is to prevent and minimize wrinkles, however, it has a variety of therapeutic uses including to treat excessive sweating.
+One of the main uses for anti-wrinkle is to prevent and minimize wrinkles, however, it has a variety of therapeutic uses including to treat excessive sweating.

-Botox is effective for treating regionalized excessive sweating conditions also known as hyperhidrosis.
+The treatment is effective for treating regionalized excessive sweating conditions also known as hyperhidrosis.
 It’s so effective that it has been approved by the U.S. Food and Drug Administration (FDA) as a treatment for hyperhidrosis.

-Botox injections inhibit the nerve impulses that cause sweating, preventing the sweat glands from generating excessive amounts of sweat.
+Injections inhibit the nerve impulses that cause sweating, preventing the sweat glands from generating excessive amounts of sweat.

 Additionally, certain areas on the body exhibit shorter duration, like the hands and feet due to the anatomical structure.
 But with each subsequent treatment, the results will likely last longer each time.